Case: Doe v. U.S Department of Homeland Security

 Plaintiff alleged that the new registration requirement violated his Fifth Amendment right against self-incrimination.
 He argued that the IFR compelled him to disclose information that could be used against him in a criminal prosecution.
 In particular, he emphasized that the new Form G-325R included questions such as “Have you EVER committed a crime of any kind?” and listed “EWI – Entry Without Inspection” as a pre-printed option for “Immigration status at last arrival.”
 Plaintiffs asserted that the form targeted “a highly selective group inherently suspect of criminal activities” and therefore fell outside the protection of the required records doctrine.

 The plaintiff also alleged that the IFR violated the Administrative Procedure Act, contending that it was a legislative rule issued without the required public notice and comment period.
 The plaintiff maintained that the IFR was not merely procedural, as it altered substantive rights and interests, imposed new obligations and criminal liability, and sought personal information not required by the Immigration and Nationality Act (INA).
+The plaintiff sought a declaratory judgment declaring the IFR unconstitutional and unlawful.
+He also sought a permanent injunction barring enforcement of the IFR against him, as well as an order vacating the IFR.

 This case is ongoing.